Edensel/LocaLite/README.md

 ### Key Features

-- Search for countries by name.
+- Search for countries by names.
 - Filter countries by region.
 - View detailed information about a specific country, including its name, population, region, subregion, capital, top-level domain, currencies, and languages.